Kaghan shopkeepers asked to demolish illegal structures

 “We have serviced notices on the owners whose property comes in the MNJ road’s right-of-way for voluntary removal and if they don’t remove encroachments within the stipulated time, we will demolish it through the heavy machinery and charge them for the expenses incurred on the operation,” Shamsur Rehman, NHA deputy director, told reporters here on Monday.

-He said the first phase of the drive would start next week from Kawai to Kaghan as over 84 owners of properties had been served with final notices.“The basic purpose of the anti-encroachment drive is to retrieve the land occupied by encroachers to ensure a smooth flow of traffic,” said the official.
-He said that in the second phase, the right-of-way from Mansehra to Kawai and in the third phase MNJ Road from Kaghan to Babusar top would be cleared of encroachment.
+He said the first phase of the drive would start next week from Kawai to Kaghan as over 84 owners of properties had been served with final notices.
+“The basic purpose of the anti-encroachment drive is to retrieve the land occupied by encroachers to ensure a smooth flow of traffic,” said the official.